ml-opt/dnn_opt/docs/quick_start_guide.md

 ## Examples

 Please take a look at the examples folder.
-There you can find sevaral non-trivial examples of the library usage.
+There you can find several non-trivial examples of the library usage.